Get access to everything we publish when you sign up for Outside+.

 7. Buy and utilize cooling gear.

 Cooling products like Mission’s Cooling Neck Gaiter (which can also be worn as a headband, sun guard, etc.) and getting it wet, wringing it out, and snapping it before wearing can do wonders to keep your body temperature down.
 The proprietary technology speeds up the evaporation process to create a noticeable cooling effect without the use of chemicals.
+You can also find gear, like hats, that have specific pockets to hold ice or ice packs.

 8. Run high.